-But what pretty much everyone agrees on is that refined carbohydrates are at the very least worse than unrefined (complex) carbohydrates.
+But what pretty much everyone agrees on is that refined carbohydrates are not as healthy as unrefined carbohydrates.

-But it is very clear that whole grains and unrefined carbohydrates are at least a lot better than their refined, processed counterparts (30).
+It is clear that whole grains and unrefined carbohydrates are a lot healthier than their refined, processed counterparts.

 “Nutritionism” is the idea that foods are nothing more than the sum of their individual nutrients.

-Nuts, for example, aren’t just shells loaded with Omega-6 fatty acids in the same way that fruits aren’t just watery bags of fructose.
+Nuts, for example, aren’t just shells loaded with polyunsaturated fat.
+In the same way, fruits aren’t just watery bags of sugar.

 The vitamins and minerals, the ones you can also get from a cheap multivitamin, are just a small part of the total amount of nutrients in foods.

-Now I will admit that supplements can be beneficial, especially for nutrients that are generally lacking in the diet like Vitamin D and Magnesium.
+However, many supplements can be beneficial, especially those that contain nutrients that are generally lacking in the diet, like vitamin D.